 Succession planning part 3: create a pipeline of talent

-Learn how to find and recruit the talent you need to fill leadership positions.
+Watch the video to learn how to find and recruit the talent you need to fill leadership positions.

-After you know what a job needs, you must find the best person for it.
 A key part of planning for the future is to have a strong group of people ready to take on leadership roles when needed.
+This means looking at people who already work for you and people outside your business.

-Internal vs. external Candidates
+Internal vs. external candidates

 Internal candidates